 Born in Sofia, Yanka Hekimova began her career as a pianist and at a very early age performed recitals and concerts in her native city.

 She concluded her musical studies in both piano and organ at the prestigious Tchaikovsky Conservatory in Moscow.
-Since, settled in Paris, Yanka has devoted herself exclusively to her career as an international concert artist.
+Since, settled in Paris, Yanka perfected with Jean Guillou and has devoted herself exclusively to her career as an concert artist.

 She has been invited to many concert-halls, cathedrals and festivals - Paris Quartier d'Été, Festival international d'orgue de Monaco, Festival d'orgue de Saint-Eustache – Paris, Annecy Classic Festival, Cambridge Summer Festival, Festval d'orgue d'Aosta (Italy), Toulouse les orgues, Victoria Hall de Genève (Switzerland), Leeds Town Hall, Tonhalle de Zurich, Kyoto Concert Hall (Japan), Alfredo Kraus Auditorio - Las Palmas de Gran Canaria, Canterbury Cathedral, Belfast Cathedral, Cathédrale de Tournai (Belgium), Cathédrale de Chartres, Hong Kong Academy for Performing Arts...